Terms Of Engagement

 7.3 We may from time to time contact you by mail, telephone, or email to provide information that may be of interest to you, including details of the services we offer, newsletters, legal updates and invitations to events.
-Please let us know when returning any letter of engagement if you do not want to receive such information.
+By using our services, you agree to receive these communications.

 8 Freedom of information

 8.1 Save for the information set out in paragraph 8.3 below, information provided by us to you about the firm and/or the provision of our services is confidential to Britton and Time Solicitors and/or commercially sensitive under the Freedom of Information Act 2000 (2000 Act).

 8.2 Likewise, information generated by you about us may involve confidential and/or commercially sensitive information under the 2000 Act.
 Any disclosure of such information to others is likely either to be a breach of confidence and/or to prejudice your or the firm’s commercial interests.

 8.3 Save in exceptional circumstances, we consent to the following details being disclosed in response to a request for information under the 2000 Act:

 8.3.2 your annual expenditure on legal services provided by us;